Waldorf, Maryland: Sports

 Regency Furniture Stadium is a 4,200 seat baseball park, soccer park and music concert center in Waldorf.

-The Southern Maryland Blue Crabs, established in 2006, complete in the Atlantic League of Professional Baseball, playing at Regency Furniture Stadium.
+The Southern Maryland Blue Crabs, established in 2006, complete in the Atlantic League of Professional Baseball and play at the stadium.

-The Capital Clubhouse Is a 90,000 square foot sports complex, including an ice skating rink and multi-sports center; a recreational ice rink, a Hockey center and training facility, rock wall climbing gym, and numerous other sports and fitness gyms / fields in Waldorf.
+The Capital Clubhouse is a 90,000 square foot sports complex, including an ice skating rink and multi-sports center; a recreational ice rink, a hockey center and training facility, rock wall climbing gym, and numerous other sports and fitness gyms / fields in Waldorf.

 Education

 Charles County Public Schools is the area school district.

-Westlake High School (Maryland), St. Charles High School (Maryland), North Point High School, and Thomas Stone High School are public high schools in Waldorf.
+Westlake High School, St. Charles High School, North Point High School, and Thomas Stone High School are public high schools in Waldorf.

 St. Peter's School is a Catholic kindergarten through 8th grade school in Waldorf.
 Children of all faiths may attend.
+Grace Christian Academy is also in Waldorf and extends through high school grades.
+Archbishop Neale School is another Catholic school, that is accepting of all faiths, close to the Waldorf area in La Plata.

 The Beddow School's Waldorf Montessori Campus is in Waldorf.

+The largest one of the four campuses of College of Southern Maryland is located minutes away, between Waldorf and La Plata.